 - Pregnant women, people with asthma, and those who are allergic to ragweed should not drink chamomile tea.35

-- Most chamomile-induced reactions occurred because of Roman chamomile than German chamomile, the type typically grown in the United States.36
+- Most chamomile-induced reactions occur because of Roman chamomile rather than German chamomile, the type typically grown in the United States.36

 - Talk to your doctor for pediatric use.
-You should not give more than half a cup of tea for children under five.37
+You should not give more than half a cup of tea to children under 5.37

 6. Rooibos Tea